mariuswatz/ITP2013Parametric/README.md

 ## Aug 30

 Posted code for Modelbuilder-0020, which is compatible with Processing 1.5.1.
 We will eventually migrate to Processing 2.0, but for now 1.5.1 is a more stable platform and many of the Modelbuilder examples have not been updated to be compatible.
+This build uses ControlP5 0.5.4 by Andreas Schlegel, which can be [downloaded from his repository](https://code.google.com/p/controlp5/downloads/detail?name=controlP5_0.5.4.zip&can=2&q=).

-Many examples require ControlP5 0.5.4 by Andreas Schlegel, which can be [downloaded from his repository](https://code.google.com/p/controlp5/downloads/detail?name=controlP5_0.5.4.zip&can=2&q=).
+Modelbuilder is in bad need of restructuring.
+It currently suffers from an abundanc of ad hoc hackery and some poor design decisions, hardly surprising given that is my first serious attempt at writing a comprehensive geometry library.
+I plan to rewrite it from scratch as part of teaching this class.

 ## Code resources + tutorials